-- the purchase, rental, or lease of scientific or laboratory equipment for educational purposes; - the construction, maintenance, renovation, and improvement of instructional facilities: - the support of faculty exchanges, development, and fellowships to assist in attaining advanced degrees in the faculty's field of instruction; - the development and improvement of academic programs; - the purchase of library books, periodicals, and other educational materials; - tutoring, counseling, and student services programs designed to improve academic success, retention, and completion, including innovative and customized courses that may include remedial education and English language instruction;
+- the purchase, rental, or lease of scientific or laboratory equipment for educational purposes; - the construction, maintenance, renovation, and improvement of instructional facilities: - the support of faculty exchanges, development, and fellowships to assist in attaining advanced degrees in the faculty's field of instruction;

-(...continued)

-institutions that are extensively subsidized by the state in which they are located and that charge little or no tuition; that serve a "substantial number" of low-income students as a percentage of total student population; that are substantially increasing higher education opportunities for individuals in rural or isolated areas that are underserved by postsecondary institutions; that are located on or near an Indian reservation if the Secretary determines that the waiver will substantially increase higher education opportunities appropriate to the needs of American Indians; or, wherever located, if the Secretary determines that a waiver will substantially increase higher education opportunities appropriate to the needs of Black Americans, Hispanic Americans, Native Americans, Asian Americans, or Pacific Islanders (including Native Hawaiians).
+&lt;sup>16 34 C.F.R. §607.3(a)(2).
+The Secretary can waive the requirement for a number of reasons, including in the case of institutions that are extensively subsidized by the state in which they are located and that charge little or no tuition; that serve a "substantial number" of low-income students as a percentage of total student population; that are substantially increasing higher education opportunities for individuals in rural or isolated areas that are underserved by postsecondary institutions; that are located on or near an Indian reservation if the Secretary determines that the waiver will substantially increase higher education opportunities appropriate to the needs of American Indians; or, wherever located, if the Secretary determines that a waiver will substantially increase higher education opportunities appropriate to the needs of Black Americans, Hispanic Americans, Native Americans, Asian Americans, or Pacific Islanders (including Native Hawaiians).
 Additionally, tribally controlled colleges and universities, as defined in the Tribally Controlled Colleges and Universities Act of 1978 (but not as defined in HEA §317), are specifically exempt from this needy student criterion.
 HEA §392(a).
 The reasons for granting a waiver are further detailed in 34 C.F.R. §607.3(b).

-The accompanying regulations also list those activities specifically prohibited, which include activities not included in a grantee's approved application; activities that relate to sectarian instruction or religious worship; the purchase of standard office equipment, such as filing cabinets and furniture; student recruitment activities, such as advertising; and the use of funds to cover the cost of health and fitness programs.
+&lt;sup>19 The accompanying regulations also list those activities specifically prohibited, which include activities not included in a grantee's approved application; activities or services that "constitute religious instruction, religious worship, or proselytization"; the purchase of standard office equipment, such as filing cabinets and furniture; student recruitment activities, such as advertising; and the use of funds to cover the cost of health and fitness programs.
 34 C.F.R. §607.10(c).

 &lt;sup>20 The authorized uses listed in the HEA serve mainly as examples of potential uses.
-Generally, unless specifically required by the HEA or its accompanying regulations, grantees are given considerable discretion in how they use grant funds.
+Generally, unless specifically required by the HEA or its accompanying regulations, grantees are given considerable discretion in how they use grant funds